Touring the Historic Casino on Catalina Island

-The island of Catalina, off the coast of Southern California, has been a popular spot for weekend adventures for over a century, and the landmark building known as the casino is one of the islands most iconic spots.
+The island of Catalina, off the coast of Southern California, has been a popular spot for weekend adventures for over a century.
+The iconic building, known as the casino, is one of the island’s most well known landmarks.
 The casino is not a casino in the traditional sense with gambling and such, but a gathering place for people with a movie theater and one of the largest circular dances floors in the world.
 While it is still open for movies and events during the year, you can also tour the casino daily as well.
 We went for a tour on a recent trip, and I have to say it was an enjoyable experience and one I highly recommend while on the island.

 - Cost: $20

 - Hours: Daily at 11:45 am and 2:30 pm